Glass Fins Walls

 The glass fin (mullion) is the original backup structure first introduced by Pilkington over 40 years ago.
 Today, it is still the most widely specified support member in structural glass design.

-These fin supported systems exploit the full potential of glass as a structural material while providing support for the Pilkington Planar™ facades and allowing maximum transparency.
+These fin supported systems exploit the full potential of glass as a structural material while providing support for the Pilkington Planar™ glass facades and fin walls for maximum transparency.

-There are many variations and options available depending on the design intent and structure available.
+There are many variations and options for structural glass fin wall designs available depending on the design intent and structure available.
 Please consult a W&W Glass architectural design specialist for specific application recommendations.